You’ve come to the right place! It’s still DNR’s website, just more mobile-friendly and accessible.

 It is challenging to find geothermal resources capable of making electricity in Washington State.
 Most of the heat here is masked by lots of rainfall.
 These areas are usually also covered by ridiculous amounts of trees.
 This is not the case in other areas with geothermal potential, like the Basin and Range of Nevada.

-We must use things like earthquakes, lidar, geologic mapping, water chemistry, and geophysics to find target areas.
+We must use other information, such as earthquakes, lidar, geologic mapping, water chemistry, and geophysics to find target areas.
 In the Cascade Range, there are high elevations, rugged slopes, large amounts of snowfall, and land-use limits in areas of pristine wilderness.
 These factors make the task even more difficult.

 Annual rainfall in Washington State.
 Yes, that's a maximum of 261 inches (22 feet)!